 The school opened in September 1999 and is a one form entry Primary School.
-We have one class for each year group (8 in all) with up to 30 children in each class.
-We have a wonderful Early Years Foundation Stage, where pupils thrive in an exciting, challenging environment.
-The children are allocated in Years 1-6 in classes by age; the cut off point for each class is 31 August.
+We have one class for each year group (7 in all) with up to 30 children in each class.
+Our pupils thrive in an exciting, challenging environment.
+The children are allocated in Years Reception to Year 6 in classes by age; the cut off point for each class is 31 August.

 We teach the full National Curriculum (English, Maths, Science, History, Geography, Design and Technology, Art, Music, Physical Education and Information and Communication Technology), together with a Jewish Studies Curriculum.
 Hebrew is taught as a Modern Foreign Language and the children cover many other religions in Religious Education.
-We are fully resourced for all these curriculum areas, including up-to-date computer equipment, interactive whiteboards in the classrooms and laptops and PC's.
+We are fully resourced for all these curriculum areas, including up-to-date computer equipment, interactive whiteboards in the classrooms and ipads and chrome books.

 Clore Shalom School is a voluntary aided primary day school that serves the local and wider Jewish community.
 The school is supported by the Reform, Liberal and Masorti Jewish Movements.